privy-cafe/DollarLinuxClub/README.md

 - [ ] It is a constant efforts and in depth knowledge of your system and which services run, which ports are used list goes on....

+**UEFI Secure Boot*
+*
+Secure Boot is a feature enabled on most PCs that prevents loading unsigned code, protecting against some kinds of bootkit and rootkit.

+Debian can now be installed and run on most PCs with Secure Boot enabled.

+It is possible to enable Secure Boot on a system that has an existing Debian installation, if it already boots using UEFI.
+Before doing this, it's necessary to install shim-signed, grub-efi-amd64-signed or grub-efi-ia32-signed, and a Linux kernel package from buster.

+Some features of GRUB and Linux are restricted in Secure Boot mode, to prevent modifications to their code.

 Linux kernel and its related files are in /boot directory which is by default as read-write.
 Changing it to read-only reduces the risk of unauthorized modification of critical boot files.
 We need to edit /etc/fstab file and insert the line below<

 It is important to mount couple partitions with specific mount options and their own partitions